openssl/openssl/doc/designs/quic-design/congestion-control.md

 controller makes use of this facility, it can be used by future congestion controllers to implement packet pacing.

-Congestion controllers may expose integer configuration options via the `set_option_uint` and `get_option_uint` methods.
-These options may be specific to the congestion controller method, although there are some well known ones intended to be common to all congestion controllers.
-The use of strings for option names is avoided for performance reasons.
+Congestion controllers may expose arbitrary configuration parameters via the `set_input_params` method.
+Equally, congestion controllers may expose diagnostic outputs via the `bind_diagnostics` and `unbind_diagnostics` methods.
+The configuration parameters and diagnostics supported may be specific to the congestion controller method, although there are some well known ones intended to be common to all congestion controllers.

 Currently, the only dependency injected to a congestion controller is access to a clock.
 In the future it is likely that access at least to the statistics